 However, the shape of the curve is very fluid, and we can simply drag the curve around, to be any shape that we want.
 Here, in this case (standard S-Curve for contrast), we did three things:

 This new curve is the new response curve of the tool, mapping the tool input to its output.
 The marked Red line arrows above (for example) shows how we read the Curve, and shows that this new curve shape maps Input 192 to be Output 222 (brighter, instead of the default unmodified 192 output).
-If we also imagined these imaginary red arrows in the bottom half of this Curve, those tones would be made darker (lower output, this case).
+Said another way, tones at the 3/4 point are brightened to be about 7/8 scale.
+If we also imagined motr of these imaginary red arrows in the bottom half of this Curve, those tones would be made darker (lower output, this case).
 Then all the other tones follow the curve too, as shown.
 It is really this simple, just a simple response Curve, showing what it does (whatever you want it to do).
 Often the exact numbers are not important to us, but we do work with the zones, like brightest brights, darkest darks, middle tones, etc. This example curve shown is called an S-Curve, which creates brighter brights and darker darks, which causes greater image contrast (see more at Contrast at bottom of page here).

 Both tools (Levels and Curves) provide the default RGB map, which affects all three RGB channels equally (changes tones).
 Or we can select and modify the three RGB channels individually (changes tone and colors).